JuanBC9/Computer-Graphics-Algorithms/README.md

 # Computer Graphics Algorithms
- Computer Graphics application developed in unity for a university course
+ Computer Graphics application featuring different line drawing algorithms, transformations, a small pong implementation and different fractals.
+All developed in unity for university.